- Table of Contents

 6. Resolve Conflicts Proactively

 Conflicts among stakeholders are inevitable in the complex landscape of projects.
-Project managers must not only anticipate conflicts but address them promptly to prevent escalation.
-Facilitate open dialogue, actively listen to concerns, and seek win-win solutions that consider the interests of all parties involved.
+Project managers must anticipate conflicts and address them promptly to prevent escalation.
+They must facilitate open dialogue, actively listen to concerns, and seek win-win solutions that consider the interests of all parties involved.
 This proactive conflict resolution approach ensures that disagreements are channels for improvement rather than roadblocks to progress.

 7. Build Relationships